-71. These administrative decisions continue to reflect a narrow definition of

-"public charge" despite the increasingly broad array of public benefits that became available for low-income people since the 1882 Immigration Act was enacted, including the Aid to

-Dependent Children program (1935), public housing (1937), food stamps (1964), Medicaid (1965), Supplemental Security Income (1972), and Section 8 housing vouchers (1974).
-Indeed, even prior to the New Deal-throughout the nineteenth and early twentieth centuries-states, counties, and municipalities routinely provided temporary assistance to needy residents.
-And prior to enactment of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996, discussed further below, many lawfully residing noncitizens were eligible for most federal public benefits without restriction.
+73. These administrative decisions continue to reflect a narrow definition of "public charge" despite the increasingly broad array of public benefits that became available for low-income people since the 1882 Immigration Act was enacted, including the Aid to Dependent Children program (1935), public housing (1937), food stamps (1964), Medicaid (1965), Supplemental Security Income (1972), and Section 8 housing vouchers (1974).
+Indeed, even prior to the New Deal-throughout the nineteenth and early twentieth centuries-states, counties, and municipalities routinely provided temporary assistance to needy residents.20 And prior to enactment of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996, discussed further below, many lawfully residing noncitizens were eligible for most federal public benefits without restriction.
 Plaintiffs are not aware of any judicial or administrative decision holding that the receipt of benefits under any of these programs rendered the recipient a public charge for immigration purposes, and defendants have cited none.

-C. 1990s: PRWORA and IIRIRA Confirm Noncitizen Eligibility for Public Benefits and Leave Existing Law Regarding Public Charge Determinations Unchanged

-72. Congress in the 1990s twice reenacted the public charge provisions of the INA without material change.
-First, the Immigration Act of 1990 reenacted the public charge provision virtually unchanged from the 1952 Act.
-The legislative history to the 1990 Act recognized that something more than mere receipt of benefits was required to label an immigrant as a public charge.
-A 1988 House Report explained that courts associated the likelihood of becoming a public charge with "destitution coupled with an inability to work," and noted the Supreme Court's finding in 1915 that a person deemed likely to become a public charge "is one whose anticipated dependence on public aid is primarily due to poverty and to physical or mental afflictions."
-In the debate leading to enactment of the 1990 Act, one Congressman characterized someone who "would become a public charge" as a person "who gets here who is helpless."
-The 1990 Act also amended the INA to remove some of its archaic provisions related to the disabled, such as exclusions based on "mental retard[ation]," "insanity," "psychopathic personality," "sexual deviation," or "mental defect."
+C. 1990s: PRWORA and IIRIRA Confirm Noncitizen Eligibility for Public Benefits and Leave Existing Law Regarding Public Charge Determinations Unchanged immigrant as a public charge.
+A 1988 House Report explained that courts associated the likelihood of becoming a public charge with "destitution coupled with an inability to work," and noted the Supreme Court's finding in 1915 that a person deemed likely to become a public charge "is one whose anticipated dependence on public aid is primarily due to poverty and to physical or mental afflictions."21 In the debate leading to enactment of the 1990 Act, one Congressman characterized someone who "would become a public charge" as a person "who gets here who is helpless."22 The 1990 Act also amended the INA to remove some of its archaic provisions related to the disabled, such as exclusions based on "mental retard[ation]," "insanity," "psychopathic personality," "sexual deviation," or "mental defect."23